1989 Pontiac 20th Anniversary Turbo Firebird Trans Am hatchback coupe

 Make mine White, please.
 As with many other General Motors special editions, there’s no color option.

-I evidently can’t help myself with eighties Trans Ams; I’ve written about the 1981, the 1982, the 1984 15th Anniversary, and the 1985.
-I have also written about the 1986 SE, but I probably should write about the Formula at some point—perhaps even the base car.
+I’ve written about six different eighties Trans Ams; the 1980 Turbo coupe, the 1981 coupe, the 1982 hatchback coupe, the 1984 15th Anniversary hatchback coupe, and the 1985 hatchback coupe.
+I have also written about the 1986 SE hatchback coupe and the 1987 Formula hatchback coupe, but I probably should write about the base car at some point.